danielgunn/auto_attendance/README.md

-# auto_attendance
+# Automatic Attendance Taker for Engage Server
+* As a teacher, I'm responsible for taking attendance at every class.
+* However, as a teacher who is more focussed on teaching the lesson than taking attendance, I often forget to do so.
-As a teacher, I'm responsible for taking attendance at every class.
-As a not very good teacher, I seldom do take attendance.
-As an employee who doesnt want to get in trouble, its best that there is some script that puts the damn attendance into the webform.
-Now there is such a script!
+* As an employee who doesnt want to get in trouble, its best that there is some script that puts the damn attendance into the webform.

-# How does it work
-Well first off, its only for teachers at my specific school.
-If you dont teach at King's College Hangzhou in China, then this script is not for you
+* Now there is such a script!

+# Support
+- Engage server (Chinese version)
+- Windows client

 # How to use
-Again, probably you wont!

-# Why is it here
-To help those who want to see how selenium web drivers work in conjunction with python scripts.
-If you dont understand wtf those things are then go away
+* First install the gecko webdriver: [gecko web driver](https://github.com/mozilla/geckodriver/releases)
+* Run the appropriate script (
+  * If you have _Missed Register_ feature in your server : use _using_missed_register.py_
+  * If you have _Timetable_ feature in your server : use _using_timetable.py_
+  * Otherwise : Tell me about it and maybe I'll add support